Trump ‘tried to grab steering wheel when wasn’t being taken to Capitol’

 ‘I’m the f***ing president.
 Take me up to the Capitol now.’

-An ‘irate’ Doanld Trump grabbed steering wheel and attacked a Secret Service agent when he was told he wasn’t going to Capitol, the Jan 6 committee has heard.
+An ‘irate’ Doanld Trump grabbed the steering wheel of his limousinse and attacked a Secret Service agent when he was told he was not being taken to the US Capitol - the Jan 6 committee has been told in probably its most stunning testimony yet.

-In perhaps some of the most stunning testimony to be heard by the committtee investigating the attacks on the US Captiol, former aide Cassidy Hutchinson said she was told Mr Trump wanted to go to the Capitol so badly on Jan 6 that he attempted to grab the steering wheel of “The Beast” after being told he was going back to the White House instead.
+In cool, measured tones, that were in stark contrast to the incidents she was describing, former aide Cassidy Hutchinson said she was told Mr Trump wanted to go to the Capitol so badly he attempted to grab the steering wheel of “The Beast” after being told he was going back to the White House instead.

 He also grabbed at the “clavicle” of a Secert Serice agent.

-Tony Ornato, then-White House deputy chief of staff, told Ms Hutchinson that Robert Engel, who was the Secret Service agent in charge on Jan 6, 2021, repeatedly told then President Trump on their way back to the White House after Trump’s Ellipse speech that it wasn’t safe to go to the Capitol.
+Tony Ornato, then-White House deputy chief of staff, told Ms Hutchinson that Robert Engel, the Secret Service agent in charge on Jan 6 2021, had repeatedly told Mr Trump on their way back to the White House after his speech when he told supporters to “fight like hell”, that it was not safe to go to the Capitol.

-According to Ms Hutchinson, Mr Ornato recounted Trump screaming: “I’m the f***ing [resident.
+According to Ms Hutchinson, Mr Ornato recounted Mr Trump screaming: “I’m the f***ing [resident.
 Take me up to the Capitol now.”

 The agent had to physically restrain Mr Trump who was sitting in the back seat and used his free hand to lunge toward the neck of Secret Service agent, Mr Engel, Ms Hutchinson testified.